sonic-net/DASH/documentation/general/dash-sonic-hld.md

 Based on the incoming packet's VNI, if it does not match against any reserved VNI, the pipeline shall set the direction as RX(Inbound) and using the inner dst-mac, maps to the corresponding ENI.
 In the inbound flow, Priority based "Routing Rule" lookup happens based on VNI and optionally SRC PA prefix and maps to a VNET.
 In other words, the VNET is derived from a VNI key or a combination of VNI key and SRC PA based on the routing rule entry.
 It is possible that in some cases, two VNETs in different region can have the same VNI key and hence Inbound routing rule shall have both SRC PA prefix and VNI key to uniquely determine the VNET.
 Using the derived VNET's mapping tables, source PA address is validated against the list of mappings.
 If the check passes, decap action is performed, else dropped.
 Note that, PA validation is conditional and routing rule shall specify (say, by a flag) whether to perform PA validation or not as there are some cases like SLB traffic for which PA validation is not required.
 After route lookup is the three stage ACL, processed in order.
 ACLs can have multiple src/dst IP ranges or port ranges as match criteria.

 It is worth noting that CA-PA mapping table shall be used for both encap and decap process

+## 2.3 Service Tunnel (ST) and Private Link (PL) packet processing pipelines

+ST/PL is employed for scenarios like multiple different customers want to access a common shared resource (e.g storage).
+This shall not fall into the regular Vnet packet path or Vnet peering path and hence a Private Endpoint is assigned for such accesses, as part of ENI routing or VNET's mapping tables.
+The lookup happens as described in the above sections, but actions are different.
+For ST/PL, actions include IPv4 to IPv6 transpositions and special routing/mapping lookups for encapsulation.
+Based on the outbound flow, inbound flows are created for return traffic.
+By having packet transpositions, Service Tunnel feature provides the capability of encoding “region id”, “vnet id”, “subnet id” etc via packet transformation.
+IPv6 transformation includes last 32 bits of the IPv6 packet as IPv4 address, while the remaining 96 bits of the IPv6 packet is used for encoding.
+Private Link feature is an extension to Service Tunnel feature and enables customers to access public facing shared services via their private IP addresses within their vnet.
+More details on traffic flow is captured in the example section.

 # 3 Modules Design